aerth/go-quitter/README.md

 * include user interface with up/down scrolling
 * ~~get simple posting to work~~
 * write tests
-* save account information in encoded config file
+* ~~save account information in encoded config file~~
-* cat filename.txt | go-quitter // posts the text
+* cat filename.txt | go-quitter // may do this just because it would make uploading photos easy.
 * **learn go**

 ### Contributing